What spam filters does MX Guarddog use?

 - Country Blocking By default MX Guarddog will accept email from every country in the world.
 If you don't need to receive email from specific countries place them on your block list.
 This is one of the most powerful and accurate filtering systems we offer.
 Preventing delivery of email from countries you don't normally communicate with is an excellent way to reduce your surface area and can greatly reduce the amount of spam you receive.

-- Local Blacklist All domains are able to define their own blacklists, based on IP address, email address, domain name or attachment types.
+- Local Blocklist All domains are able to define their own blocklists, based on IP address, email address, domain name or attachment types.

 - Reverse DNS PTR Messages can be blocked if the email sender does not have a DNS PTR record.
 All legitimate email servers are required to have reverse name resolution setup, if a sender does not have a reverse name it should not be sending mail.

 - MX Records If a domain is sending mail, it should be able to receive mail as well.
 If a sending domain does not have MX records defined for their domain we will not accept mail from them.
-This type of test prevents mail from being sent from a lot of virus infected computers around the world where the virus is part of a spam bot that is trying to flood mailboxes with spam.
+This type of test prevents mail from being sent from virus infected computers around the world where the virus is part of a spam bot network flood mailboxes with spam.

 - Plus More...
 This is only a partial list of techniques used to identify and stop spam before it reaches your server.

-Get the powerful protection MX Guarddog offers, register now and you can be up and running in minutes with no additional hardware or software to purchase and nothing to install on your server or email clients.
+Get the powerful protection MX Guarddog offers, register now and you can be up and running in minutes with no hardware or software to purchase and nothing to install on your server or email clients.